cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 When sending the token with IBC to another blockchain, your token will be locked up on blockchain A and create a `voucher` replacement token on blockchain B. The only way to unlock the locked tokens on blockchain A is to "send back" the `voucher` token on blockchain B. The `voucher` token on blockchain B in result will be burned.

 In this tutorial you will learn the format of the `voucher` token on blockchain B. What information they include, how they look like and how to make sense of them.
+The information of the token is described as an `IBC denom`.
+You can parse this IBC denom and receive information about the `voucher` and from which blockchain it came from.

 **You will learn how to:**

-- Trace the IBC Denom
+- Trace the IBC denom
-- Understand how Denoms work
+- Understand how denoms work
 - Find out which chain the token came from

 ## Requirements